-This is the simplest thing in the world to make and is great piled on top of a mixed, dressed, leafy salad.
-If you are in a hurry, serve with a handful of rocket, another of cherry tomatoes and a drizzle of virgin oil-based dressing.
+This is the simplest thing in the world to make and is greatly piled on top of a mixed, dressed, leafy salad.
+If you are in a hurry, serve with a handful of rockets, another cherry tomato, and a drizzle of virgin oil-based dressing.
 We often make up a big bowl of this at a weekend and take the leftovers to work.
-If you are an extra hungry person, you could add extra carbs in the form of a baked sweet potato, gluten-free wholemeal bread or (if you eat gluten) brown pitta or 100% rye bread.
+If you are an extra hungry person, you could add extra carbs in the form of a baked sweet potato, gluten-free wholemeal bread, or (if you eat gluten) brown pitta or 100% rye bread.

 To serve 3-4:

 2 cans or (even better) mugs of home-cooked chickpeas, drained

 2 DSP extra virgin olive oil